FREE TO CODE

 Objectives

-• Giving people a second chance, turning their lives around, and training them in a skills set which has a high demand
+• Give people a second chance, turning their lives around, and training them in a skill set which has a high demand

 • Favour access to digital education for adult learners, reducing the digital gap and disparities between adult vulnerable people in the use of ICT tools.

-Coding is becoming increasingly a key competence which will have to be acquired by all young students and increasingly by all workers in a wide range of industries and professions.
-Coding is part of logical reasoning and represents one of the key skills which are part of what is now called “21st century skills”.
+Coding is becoming increasingly a key competence in a wide range of industries and professions.
+Is part of logical reasoning and represents one of the key skills of the “21st century skills”.

 Tangible Results